Tatra marmot: Morphology

 The Tatra marmot is one of the largest rodents in Europe.
 It is similar in size to a domestic cat, with a massive torso.
 Its length, including the head, ranges from 45 cm to 65 cm (although another source by the same author provides a range of 40–60 cm).
 In spring, the body mass of adult males ranges from 2.7 to 3.4 kg, while females weigh between 2.5 and 3.0 kg.
-During the season from spring to autumn, marmots start to consume more calories, taking in more carbohydrates from grass seeds, and their brown adipose tissue significantly expands, creating an energy reserve for the next hibernation period.
+During the season from spring to autumn, marmots start to consume more calories, taking in more carbohydrates from grass seeds, and their brown adipose tissue significantly expands, creating an energy reserve for the approaching hibernation period.
 Consequently, the body mass of marmots begins to increase noticeably during this period and can reach over 6 kg by autumn, with over 2 kg attributed to fat tissue.
 The fluffy tail measures between 13 and 17 cm.

 The primary fur consists of long, strong, and thick guard hairs, with the down hair being dense, composed of shorter, woolly, and slightly twisted hairs.
 The fur color is described as reddish-brown transitioning to dark brown-black.
 The hair coloration is highly varied, with black or dark brown dominating at the base, while shades of fawn, black, or reddish prevail higher up, fading to fawn or beige at the ends.
 The fur on the abdomen is lighter, ranging from light beige to yellowish.
 The head is covered with shorter hair, usually dark, black, or gray, with a light patch between the eyes.
 The muzzle is lighter, with a grayish tone, while the tail is blackish-brown, with a black tip.
-The fur of young individuals under 1 year old is notably darker and fluffier.
+The fur of young individuals under one year old is notably darker and fluffier.
 Moulting typically occurs once a year, around June.
 Females, weakened by nursing new offspring, may have incomplete fur, and moulting may be delayed by about four weeks.
 As they age, the fur becomes more twisted and bushy.
 Older marmots, especially after hibernation, may have areas of thinning fur on their backs and tails.